“We strive to make our public rituals and events accessible and safe.”

 So how can you support your health and others during Camp?

-- Testing - Using a PCR or RAT test in the 24 to 48hrs before coming to camp
+- Testing – Using a RAT test in the 24hrs before coming to camp

 - Be fully vaccinated if possible

 - Stay home if ill or required to isolate

 - Check state traveling rules (such as wearing masks) and have a backup plan if you become sick during Camp and need a place or time to quarantine.
 It is advised to not travel on a plane or public transport if you are ill/positive with Covid-19